SfireInc/DevOps/README.md

 ## Multistage build

-The multistage build allows us to use maven for the build and compile an entire package directly into a container.
+The multistage build allows us to build and compile an entire package directly into a container, and copy the results of the build to the target destination.
 It enables us to build and run java on any machine, without the need to install jre or jdk.

 ## Reverse Proxy